prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 The following subsections specify Sender and Receiver semantics around headers and different write error cases.

-#### Required `X-Prometheus-Remote-Write-Written-*` Response Headers
+#### Required `Written` Response Headers

 <!---
 Rationales: https://github.com/prometheus/prometheus/issues/14359
 -->
 Upon a successful content negotiation, Receivers process (write) the received batch of data.
-Once completed (with success or failure) for each important piece of data (currently Samples, Histograms and Exemplars) Receivers MUST send a dedicated HTTP `X-Prometheus-Remote-Write-Written-*` response header with the precise number of successfully written elements.
+Once completed (with success or failure) for each important piece of data (currently Samples, Histograms and Exemplars) Receivers MUST send a dedicated HTTP `X-Prometheus-Remote-Write-*-Written` response header with the precise number of successfully written elements.

 Each header value MUST be a single 64-bit integer.
 The header names MUST be as follows:

-* `X-Prometheus-Remote-Write-Written-Samples <integer; count of all successfully written Samples from this request>`
+* `X-Prometheus-Remote-Write-Samples-Written <integer; count of all successfully written Samples from this request>`
-* `X-Prometheus-Remote-Write-Written-Histograms <integer; count of all successfully Histogram samples from this request>`
+* `X-Prometheus-Remote-Write-Histograms-Written <integer; count of all successfully Histogram samples from this request>`
-* `X-Prometheus-Remote-Write-Written-Exemplars <integer; count of all successfully Exemplars from this request>`
+* `X-Prometheus-Remote-Write-Exemplars-Written <integer; count of all successfully Exemplars from this request>`

-Upon receiving a 2xx or a 4xx status code, Senders CAN assume that any missing `X-Prometheus-Remote-Write-Written-*` response header means no element from this category (e.g. Sample) was written by the Receiver (count of `0`).
+Upon receiving a 2xx or a 4xx status code, Senders CAN assume that any missing `X-Prometheus-Remote-Write-*-Written` response header means no element from this category (e.g. Sample) was written by the Receiver (count of `0`).
 Senders MUST NOT assume the same when using the deprecated `prometheus.WriteRequest` Protobuf Message due to the risk of hitting 1.0 Receiver without this feature.

 Senders MAY use those headers to confirm which parts of data were successfully written by the Receiver.
 Common use cases:

 * Better handling of the [Partial Write](#partial-write) failure situations: Senders MAY use those headers for more accurate client instrumentation and error handling.
-* Detecting broken 1.0 Receiver implementations: Senders SHOULD assume [415 HTTP Unsupported Media Type](https://www.rfc-editor.org/rfc/rfc9110.html#name-415-unsupported-media-type) status code when sending the data using `io.prometheus.write.v2.Request` request and receiving 2xx HTTP status code, but none of the `X-Prometheus-Remote-Write-Written-*` response headers from the Receiver.
+* Detecting broken 1.0 Receiver implementations: Senders SHOULD assume [415 HTTP Unsupported Media Type](https://www.rfc-editor.org/rfc/rfc9110.html#name-415-unsupported-media-type) status code when sending the data using `io.prometheus.write.v2.Request` request and receiving 2xx HTTP status code, but none of the `X-Prometheus-Remote-Write-*-Written` response headers from the Receiver.
 This is a common issue for the 1.0 Receivers that do not check the `Content-Type` request header; accidental decoding of the `io.prometheus.write.v2.Request` payload with `prometheus.WriteRequest` schema results in empty result and no decoding errors.
 * Detecting other broken implementations or issues: Senders MAY use those headers to detect broken Sender and Receiver implementations or other problems.

 Senders MUST NOT assume what Remote Write specification version the Receiver implements from the remote write response headers.